What is a potentially unwanted program?

 A new toolbar or browser homepage are more of a nuisance than a threat.
 A lot of users could have PUPs living in their computer for years without ever feeling the need to remove them.

-Unfortunately, there's such a thing as a PUP virus.
+Unfortunately, there’s such a thing as a PUP virus.
 It’s typically spyware implanted by a hacker into the software you just downloaded.
+It also can come in the form of a ytmp3.cc virus.
 Once you’ve installed it, the virus will transmit whatever information you type straight back to the cybercriminal.
 This is really a form of malware, of course, but it installs in much the same way as a legal, non-malicious PUP.

 Banking credentials, social media logins, email passwords — all of those are at risk if you don’t keep a close eye on what you’re downloading.
 It’s always best to regularly cleanse your devices of all unwanted programs.